ankitaga00/drl-project/README.md

 ### Comparing All Approaches

-**To generate a plot comparing average performance of all appproaches**
+**To generate a bar plot comparing average evaluation performance of all approaches:**
 ```bash
 python src/plot_comparison_curves.py
 ```

-This outputs bar graphs representing performance and saves in PNG format
+Generates a bar graph in PNG format